Red Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and Alex Verdugo will be among the stars on display when the Cleveland Guardians face the Boston Red Sox on Tuesday at 7:10 PM ET, at Progressive Field.
+The Cleveland Guardians and Will Brennan will take on the Boston Red Sox and Justin Turner on Wednesday at 7:10 PM ET, at Progressive Field.

-The Guardians are the favorite in this one, at -120, while the underdog Red Sox have +100 odds to upset.
-A 7.5-run total has been set in this matchup.
+The favored Guardians have -135 moneyline odds to win against the underdog Red Sox, who are listed at +110.
+The total for the matchup has been listed at 7.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.